luyiyun/NormAE/README.md

-> There is a `visdom`-related bug that I will fix in the future.
+> Now NormAE is a package.

 # NormAE (Normalization Autoencoder)